Leo Tolstoy

 8

 Whatever a person’s circumstances may be, the ideal given by Christ in his teaching is enough to receive the truest indication of what actions should and should not be taken.
-But it is necessary to have full trust in this teaching alone and to stop trusting all others, just as a navigator of a ship must trust his compass and stop trying to guide the ship by what he sees around him.
+But it is necessary to believe this one teaching wholly, and to stop trusting all others, just as a sailor must trust his compass and stop trying to guide the ship by what he sees around him.

 9